dteam-chennai/Mean-app/README.md

  $ npm install
 ```

-5.After installing the dependencies, serve the app by the following command,
+5.After installing the dependencies, run the app by issuing the following command,
 ```sh
 $ ng serve
 ```